marcofiset/flute/README.md

  - NotEmpty
  - Required (extends NotNull and NotEmpty)
  - MaxLength
  - ...
 (Kind of boring, I know.
 More to come.
-OR WRITE SOME YOURSELF!
-PFFT! :japanese_goblin: (failed attempt at finding a furious guy in the emoji collection))
+OR WRITE SOME YOURSELF! :japanese_goblin: (failed attempt at finding a furious guy in the emoji collection))

 It's a so tiny piece of delicious carrot cake to create custom rules that even your annoying sister's three-legged incapable kitty cat can do it eyes shut while itching its back :